cariad-tech/fep3_sdk/doc/input/participant/component_configuration_service.rst

 * *string*
 * *node*

-A property of type *node* does not contain a value but may have children in form of subproperties.
+A property of type *node* does not contain a value but may have children in form of sub properties.
-Once a property node is typed it can not be modified to contain value of a different type.
+Once a property node is typed it cannot be modified to contain value of a different type.

 Those properties are arranged in a tree-like structure and can therefore represent hierarchical units of information.
 A property which is a child of another property is called a *subproperty*.
-To access a property, you need to know the path to that property.
+To access a property, the path to that property has to be known.
 The path is constructed of all parent properties of your target property, separated by a "/".
 Here's an example of a property path: